Jerron-it/osTicket-setup/README.md

 <img width="1440" height="900" alt="Screenshot 2026-08-18 at 10 45 25 AM" src="https://github.com/user-attachments/assets/cdca7440-5722-4df4-b1c9-b2630d29afe1" />
 </p>
 <p>
 Installing and Connecting HeidiSQL – Before finishing the osTicket setup, I am installing HeidiSQL from the osTicket files on the desktop.
-Once it is installed, I will open HeidiSQL, create a new session, enter root as both the username and password, and open the connection to the osTicketing System.
+Once it is installed, I will open HeidiSQL, create a new session, enter root as both the username and password (For this lab enviorment only), and open the connection to the osTicketing System.
 </p>
 <br />
 <p>